Democracy in Venezuela: 20th century

-Hugo Chávez

 The February 1992 Venezuelan coup attempt was led by Hugo Chávez, who was later elected in 1998 Venezuelan presidential election by appealing on the desires of the poor and pledging economic reforms, and, once in office, securing his power by creating an authoritarian regime, following a relatively stable pattern between 1999 and 2003.
 Chávez started rewriting the constitution swiftly after arriving in-office.
 After enabling himself to legally rewrite the constitution and therewith amending a presidential term from five to six years, with a single reelection, Chávez gained full control over the military branch.
 This allowed him to determine military promotions and eliminate the Senate.
 As a result, he no longer required legislative approval.
 The weakening of political institutions and increased government corruption transformed Venezuela into a personal dictatorship.

 Chavez's dominance of the media (including a constant presence on television) and his charismatic personality contributed to democratic backsliding in Venezuela, in addition to constitutional revisions that concentrated Chávez's power and diminished the executive's accountability.

 21st century

 In 2002, the military asked Hugo Chávez to resign, arrested him, and took him to Fuerte Tiuna during the 2002 Venezuelan coup d'état attempt, in which Pedro Carmona assumed power and issued the Acta de Constitución del Gobierno de Transición Democrática y Unidad Nacional, dissolving the national branches of government and concentrating all power in himself.
 The measure was described as “dictatorial” by the Latin American Council of Social Sciences.
-Chávez was restored to office shortly afterward by the National Assembly led by Diosdado Cabello.The Economist Democracy Index, Venezuela ranked 147th out of 167 countries, with a rating of an authoritarian regime.
+Chávez was restored to office shortly afterward by the National Assembly led by Diosdado Cabello.
+The Economist Democracy Index, Venezuela ranked 147th out of 167 countries, with a rating of an authoritarian regime.

-In 2005, the main opposition parties boycotted that year's legislative elections, leaving Chávez and the ruling party in control of the National Assembly until 2010.In 2008, Venezuela was ranked the least democratic nation in South America in The Economist Democracy Index.
+In 2005, the main opposition parties boycotted that year's legislative elections, leaving Chávez and the ruling party in control of the National Assembly until 2010.
+In 2008, Venezuela was ranked the least democratic nation in South America in The Economist Democracy Index.
 The same year, Freedom House removed Venezuela from its list of countries with representative democracy.

 President Hugo Chávez voting in 2007.
 His government has been described as a hybrid regime.